Paid Search Trends: Top PPC Predictions From 18 Experts

 David Szetela, Owner & CEO at FMB Media

-By the end of 2015, for most PPC advertisers, the majority of impressions and clicks will come from mobile devices.
+By the end, for most PPC advertisers, the majority of impressions and clicks will come from mobile devices.

 Bonus prediction: for many AdWords advertisers using search and display, the majority of impressions and clicks will come from the Google Display Network – especially when remarketing data is included.